Foreman Proxy module is unconditionally assigned to the puppet group

 existed so this wasn't a problem with Puppet 3.

-#4 Updated by Ewoud Kohl van Wijngaarden 2 months ago
+#4 Updated by Ewoud Kohl van Wijngaarden over 2 years ago

 - Status changed from Ready For Testing to Closed